 - 8.2: Have there been improvements made to the auditory and visual environment?

 Our We have large windows down both sides of the building and a sky light to access natural light and it is decorated with natural colours so as not to distract from the resources.
-We have a communication friendly space where children will feel safe and secure to talk with others or be alone.
 We are prepared to purchase additional resources for a VI/HI child.

 - 8.3: Are there accessible changing and toilet facilities?